ying-tang/help-documentation/_keystone/saml-federation.md

 the user to have `cloud_admin` access.**

 ## <a name="integrating_idp_and_keystone"></a>Integrating the IDP and Keystone
-A Blue Box operator will need to work with a `Company XYZ IDP` integration engineer to setup both systems to work together.
+A Bluemix Private Cloud operator will need to work with a `Company XYZ IDP` integration engineer to setup both systems to work together.

-A Blue Box operator will need the following:
+A Bluemix Private Cloud operator will need the following:

  * IDP Metadata URL Endpoint (We currently only support retrieving Metadata through an URL and not a file)
  * IDP entity ID from the IDP Metadata
  * User attributes - This is the SAML user attributes that get passed by the IDP.
 This can be found in the IDP documentation or IDP server side logs.
  * Default/Inital Mapping - The documentation on mappings can be found here: http://docs.openstack.org/developer/keystone/federation/federated_identity.html#mapping-combination

-The `Company XYZ IDP` integration engineer may need the following from the Blue Box Operator:
+The `Company XYZ IDP` integration engineer may need the following from the Bluemix Private Cloud Operator:

  * Service Provider Metadata URL
  * Service Provider redirect URL  (Also known as the **callback url**, this is a whitelisted value that the IDP will allow the redirect to go to)

-The Blue Box operator should work with the integration engineer to create the initial/default mapping.
+The Bluemix Private Cloud operator should work with the integration engineer to create the initial/default mapping.
 The mapping is how the remote users on the IDP are mapped to local groups on the SP.
 The rest of this document may help clarify what a mapping is and how it's used.
 The integration engineer will also need cloud_admin access.
 This may be the `cloud_admin` user or a user with the role of the same name.

 The user attributes should be given with the mapping name.
 For example the attributes may be given as: